This Authentic Chicken Jalfrezi is a delicious and easy Indian curry that is big and bold on flavor.

 - Add the tomatoes to the pan, bring everything back to the boil, then place the curry on the lowest heat and cook for 20-25 minutes.
 Stir the curry every few minutes and add extra water if it is starting to stick or dry out too quickly.

-- Check the seasoning and serve with a swirl of yoghurt and some fresh coriander.
+- Check the seasoning and serve with a swirl of yoghurt and some fresh cilantro.